• Skip to primary navigation

 Instructions

-• Washing cucumbers: Place the cucumbers in a plastic tray, cover with lukewarm water and leave to stand for an hour to release the dirt and other impurities.
-Scrub with a sponge and rinse with clean water.
-Remove the remaining cucumber stem if there is one.
+- Washing cucumbers: Place 4 pounds pickling cucumbers in a plastic tray, cover them with lukewarm water, and let them stand for an hour to release dirt and other impurities.
+Scrub them with a sponge and rinse with clean water.
+Remove any remaining cucumber stems.

-• Cook pickling brine: In a saucepan, boil water with sugar and salt.
-When dissolved, remove from the stove and stir in the vinegar.
-Ladle hot pickling brine over the filled jars leaving about ½ inch head space.
+- Cook pickling brine: In a saucepan, boil 3 1/2 cups water with 3/4 cup granulated sugar and 2 Tablespoons salt.
+When dissolved, remove from the stove and stir in 2 1/2 cups distilled white vinegar.
+Ladle hot (not boiling) pickling brine over the filled jars leaving about ½ inch head space.

-• Sterilization: Screw the jars of pickles in and tighten.
-Keep the water temperature in the pot at around 185°F/85°C (I am using a canning thermometer).
+- Sterilization: Screw the jars of pickles in and tighten.
+Keep the water temperature in the pot at around 185 °F (I am using a canning thermometer).
 Preferably using a pair of tongs, carefully insert the jars into the pot of water so that they do not touch each other.
 The water level in the pot should reach about 1 inch below the lid.

-• Sterilize for 20 minutes.
-Then remove the jars with pickles using the lifting tongs, flip them lid side down onto a folded clean kitchen towel or other heat proof surface and let the jars cool completely.
-Careful, they are hot when taken out of the water bath!
+- Sterilize for 20 minutes.
+Then, using lifting tongs, remove the jars with pickles and flip them lid-side down onto a folded clean kitchen towel or other heatproof surface.
+Allow the jars to cool completely.
+Be careful, as they will be hot when taken out of the water bath!

 Notes